msk333/FRT-project/README.md

 ## Deployment in Azure

-Start to Create Static Web App
+-Start to Create Static Web App

-Select Subscription, Create Resource Group
+-Select Subscription, Create Resource Group

-Filled the Details of App informarion and Deployed Using through GitHub Reviwed and Cross Checked everything and Started to Deploy After Deploying Resource Group, Checked and run CI/CD in github actions Finally Deployed my Static Web Ap
+-Filled the Details of App informarion and Deployed Using through GitHub

+-Reviwed and Cross Checked everything and Started to Deploy

+-After Deploying Resource Group, Checked and run CI/CD in github actions

+-Finally Deployed my Static Web Ap

 ## Screenshots